Create an IPSec Tunnel between a VDC and On-Premises Gateway

 5. Deploy on-premises IPSec instance

-In this tutorial, Host 1 in gb/ldn acts as a user-managed gateway.
-The host has internet access, so SSH can be used instead of the web console.
-Start establishing an SSH connection to Host 1's public IPv4 address in London.
+In this tutorial, Users VPN GW in user-on-prem-lhr acts as a user-managed gateway.
+It has internet access, so SSH can be used instead of the web console.
+Start establishing an SSH connection to Users VPN GW's public IPv4 address in London, remember to forward your ssh key when establishing this session.
+You will need this key while establishing a console session to the LAN hosts.

 Deploy on-premises IPSec instance